mhmcdonald/webserver/README.md

-README:HTTP Web Server
+#HTTP Web Server#
-MPCS 54001
-Mark McDonald
+##MPCS 54001##
+##Mark McDonald##

 This document provides some instructions on how to run the WebServer program.
-This was written as a project for the University of Chicago's course MPCS 54001.'
-I believe that the java code is sufficiently commented.
+This simple web server supports get and head requests.
+It accepts one command-line flag (--serverPort), indicating the TCP port to bind.

 Please refer to the code’s comments for details about how the program works.
-Additionally, I used curl and Postman to review and verify that the HTTP responses are responding correctly.
+I used curl and Postman to review and verify that the HTTP responses are responding correctly.

 Instructions
 To test these programs do the following: